tylersocholotuik/workout-log-app/README.md

 ## Known Bugs/Issues

 - Some components do not have a great user experience on mobile.
 The virtual keyboard pushes up the exercise selection modal making it difficult to see your search results while typing.
-The inputs on the one-rep max calculator modal are pushed completely off the screen when the keyboard is open, so you can not see what you are typing.
-The calculator modal on the workout page is a nice-to-have feature and is not required to log a workout.
 - The one-rep max calculation sometimes differs by 1 lbs/kg due to floating point precision.
 This is not a huge issue since this is an estimate, and 1 lbs/kg is almost negligible since most weights in commercial gyms are not precise.